contacto@vag-global.com

 Introduction

-In this newsletter, we will analyze the recent Resolution issued by the First Chamber of the Labor Inspection Court (TFL) in relation to the sanctioning file N° 151-2018-SUNAFIL/IRE-ICA.
-This case involves the company Construcciones y Maquinarias del Sur S.A.C., which was sanctioned for alleged violations in labor relations, social security, and ineffective labor.
-The resolution is significant as it addresses the denaturalization of the service contract, a crucial issue in the labor field.
+Herein, we will analyze the recent Resolution of the First Chamber of the Labor Inspection Court regarding the sanctioning file No. 151-2018-SUNAFIL/IRE-ICA.
+This case involves the company Construcciones y Maquinarias del Sur S.A.C., sanctioned for alleged violations in labor relations, social security, and ineffective labor.
+The Resolution is significant as it addresses the denaturalization of the service contract, a crucial issue in the labor field.

-The dispute arose from an inspection carried out in June 2018, during which irregularities in the registration of workers were detected.
-The company was accused of not registering eight people in the payroll, arguing that these people provided services under leasing contracts, covered by the Civil Code.
-SUNAFIL considered that the nature of the relationship was labor and, therefore, proceeded to sanction the company.
+The dispute arose from an inspection in June 2018, which detected irregularities in the personnel registration.
+The company was accused of not registering eight people on the payroll, arguing that these people provided services under leasing contracts covered by the Civil Code.
+The SUNAFIL (Superintendencia Nacional de Fiscalización Laboral – National Superintendence of Labor Inspection) considered it a labor nature and, therefore, sanctioned the company.

 The Court, in its analysis, considered several relevant aspects:

-• Elements of the labor relationship: it was concluded that in order to determine whether a relationship is labor, three key elements must be evaluated: the personal provision of the service, remuneration and subordination.
+• Labor relationship elements: In order to determine whether a relationship is labor, three key elements must be evaluated: The personal provision of the service, remuneration, and subordination.
 The latter is the most distinctive and determining element.

-• Principle of the primacy of reality: This principle was applied by the inspecting authority to determine that the relationship between the company and the workers concerned had the characteristics of an employment relationship.
-However, the Court questioned the sufficiency of the evidence presented, noting that subordination was not duly accredited.
+• Principle of the Primacy of Reality: This principle applied the inspecting authority to determine that the relationship between the company and the personnel concerned had the characteristics of an employment relationship.
+Conversely, the Court questioned the sufficiency of the evidence presented, noting that subordination was not duly accredited.

-• Corrective Measures and Fines: The resolution confirmed some minor and serious violations related to the lack of delivery of labor documents and the incorrect management of payrolls.
-However, the most severe penalties, related to social security and denaturalization of the service lease, were left without effect, as subordination had not been sufficiently proven.
+• Corrective measures and fines: The Resolution confirmed some minor and serious violations related to the insufficient filing of labor documents and the incorrect management of payrolls.
+Conversely, the most severe penalties related to social security and denaturalization of the service lease had no effects, as subordination had not been sufficiently proven.

 Implications for Companies

-This case underscores the importance of correctly differentiating between service contracts and employment relationships.
-Companies must ensure that their labor practices comply with legal requirements and that any employment relationship is formally registered to avoid penalties.
+This case underscores the correct difference between service contracts and employment relationships.
+Companies must ensure that their labor practices comply with legal requirements and any employment relationship is formally registered to avoid penalties.

 Conclusion

-The resolution of the Labor Inspection Court in this case highlights the need for a correct application of the principle of primacy of reality and the importance of a proper documentation and management of labor relations.
-Companies should pay special attention to the conditions under which they contract services to avoid possible conflicts and sanctions in the future.
+The Resolution of the Labor Inspection Court highlights the need for correctly applying the principle of primacy of reality and the importance of proper documentation and management of labor relations.
+Companies should pay special attention to the conditions under which they contract services to avoid possible conflicts and eventual sanctions.

 Source: Denaturalización de una locación de servicios.pdf de Fiscalización Laboral Primera Sala, T. (s/f).
 Tribunal de Fiscalización Laboral Primera Sala Resolution N° 611-2024-SUNAFIL/TFL-Primera Sala.